islomar/tcr-workshop/tcr-java/README.md

 * From you favourite IDE: run the test and see it going green
 * From the terminal, run `mvn clean test`: it should download all the dependencies and finish showing that the tests were successfully executed.

+## How to run TCR
+* Run the script `./watch.sh`
+* Only the business code gets reverted when failing the tests